CtrlK

 Completeness

-Clearly answers both 'what' (Canton Network, DAML, and Splice repository knowledge, LF version compatibility, package ID mismatches) and 'when' with an explicit 'Use when...' clause and a 'Triggers on...' clause listing specific trigger terms.
+Clearly answers both 'what' (Canton Network, DAML, and Splice repository knowledge, LF version compatibility, package ID mismatches) and 'when' (explicit 'Use when...' clause and 'Triggers on...' clause specifying exact trigger conditions).

 3 / 3